 I feel like when I see a new idea, I have to let it “sit” a while and percolate.
 It’s not really a conscious thing, it’s just the way I see the process works for me.
 Then after some time, once I get a good feel & sense for what the idea means, I feel it begins to “find its place.”
 Afterwards, I feel free to give other previously held ideas better attention, or even greater importance again.
 It’s like the focus takes front and center while I figure it out, and then everything goes back to normal again afterward.
 I felt like this after discovering the idea of The True Father via George MacDonald.
 This idea was so beautiful and earthshaking for me, that it seemed like the idea of Jesus – which had previously been so large & predominant in my mind and heart – suddenly diminished and took a back seat.
 I didn’t know what to do with Jesus for a minute, now I knew I had a Father.
 My heart and soul were filled with it.
 It was so liberating to discover that God loved us himself, because he created us and we are his children.
 And that we are not just loved or saved or adopted “for the sake of the one who was perfect.”
 Even though that was wonderful enough in the absence of anything else, once the truth came out, it felt like the foundations of my whole world shifted.
 But there was a quiet little voice, like the voice of conscience, reminding me that perhaps there was something missing… Was I ignoring or forgetting Jesus?
 What was I to make of The Son, now I had a Father?
 I still loved Jesus, of course.
 I had known him so long – had walked with him so many miles.
 Even way back, when I was questioning my faith, Jesus was the deciding factor.
 I didn’t know what to make of Christianity, but I felt like there must be a God.
 And when I came to Jesus, my heart knew that he, at least, was real.
-There had been too many signs, and answers to prayer!
+There had been too many signs, and answers to prayer to deny him now.
 So I thought about it and prayed some more, and I was reminded that it was through him that the world, and we ourselves, were created.
 I went back to John 1.

 In the beginning was the Word, and the Word was with God, and the Word was fully God.
 The Word was with God in the beginning.
 All things were created by him, and apart from him not one thing was created that has been created.
 In him was life, and the life was the light of mankind.